EIonv/IonDLL/readme.md

 ## Overview

 The project consists of two main components:
-1. **DLL Injection**: The code locates `iondll.dll` in the same directory as the executable, injects it into the process, and calls the `DumpMemoryInfo` function.
+1. **DLL Injection**: The code locates `ion.dll` in the same directory as the executable, injects it into the process, and calls the `DumpMemoryInfo` function.
 2. **DLL Entry Point**: The `DllMain` function is automatically called by the operating system when the DLL is loaded or unloaded.
 It invokes the `main` function when the DLL is attached to a process.

 ---